 Academic Success Coordinator

 Elizabeth has been abroad several times and is very interested in international topics.
-She loves advising students in International Studies and truly enjoys helping students get the most from their education at CSU and their study abroad experiences.
+She loves advising students and truly enjoys helping students get the most from their education at CSU and their study abroad experiences.
 She is dedicated to teaching students how to manage their education and lives while in college in order to move them towards independence and self-sufficiency in their lives as adults after college.